 The colonizing fungus appears to be quite choosy.
 It tends to colonize either member of the russula genus or the Lactarius genus.
 Fortunately for us, these mushrooms are edible, and they are often enjoyed on their own.
 As the fungus encloses the host mushroom, it also develops small white dots which are likened to pimples, turning the lobster mushroom somewhat coarse to the touch.
 If the mushroom is not harvested, the fungus will contort the host into a bizarre shape which can make it almost unrecognizable.

 The taste of a lobster mushroom is said to resemble that of an actual lobster.
 Lobster mushrooms can be used in a wide range of dishes, they take well to both baking and frying.
-They are also great by themselves, fried in a little bit of butter.
+They are also great by themselves, fried in a little butter.

 These orange mushrooms are fairly easy to identify, but amateur mycologists should use some caution.
 Mushroom guides do not advise picking and eating a lobster mushroom unless you can identify the host since the fungus could potentially colonize a poisonous mushroom.
 Identifying the host can be very challenging.